bsc-pm/ovni/doc/user/runtime/mark.md

 single value only (see [channels](../../dev/channels.md)).
 To use a stack of values add the `OVNI_MARK_STACK` value to the flags.

+Only one thread among all nodes needs to define a type to be available globally, but the same type can be defined from multiple threads, as long as the same flags and title argument are used.
+The idea is to avoid having to check if the type was already defined or not.

 ### Define labels (optional)

 The values that are written to the channel can have labels to display in the